 New students need to meet with a New Student Advisor to discuss career goals and register for classes.
 Contact the New Student Advising Office or visit a campus near you.
 After your conversation, you'll register for classes and receive a printed schedule and a statement for tuition and fees.

 Health Science and Nursing programs are limited enrollment and have special admissions requirements that must be met before students can be accepted to the clinical phase of most programs.
-Because of these additional requirements, PTC requires applicants for most of these programs to complete a mandatory online information session before being admitted to the college.

 - Attend an Orientation program.
 Click here for more details about our online orientation of click here for information on our live orientation sessions.